 xii.
 Director of Communications

-1. Members of the Council may sit on various committees of the University, including, but not limited to Council Internal Committees, Duke University Board of Trustees Standing Committees, and Standing University Committees.
+Subsection A. Members of the Council shall sit on various committees of the University, including, but not limited to Council Internal Committees, External Committees, and Duke University Board of Trustees Standing Committees.

 ARTICLE IV: MOTIONS AND LEGISLATION

-5. Any proposed legislation will be known as a resolution.
+Section 5.
+Any proposed legislation will be known as a resolution.
 The Executive Secretary will number every resolution and keep copies of proposed legislation.
 If a resolution passes, the Executive Secretary will post the text of the resolution on the GPSC website.
-All resolutions must be sent to the Attorney General and Executive Secretary in writing prior to the meeting at which the resolution will be introduced.

-6. Any member of the Council can write a resolution, but only Members of the General Assembly can motion to bring a resolution to the floor of the General Assembly for debate or vote.
+Section 6.
+Any member of the Council can write a resolution, but only Members of the General Assembly can move to bring a resolution to the floor of the General Assembly for debate or vote.

-7. All resolutions for consideration by the General Assembly must be sent to the Executive Secretary and Attorney General no less than three days before the next meeting of the General Assembly.
+Section 7.
+All resolutions for consideration by the General Assembly must be sent to the Executive Secretary and Attorney General no less than three days before the next meeting of the General Assembly at which the resolution is to be considered.

 ARTICLE V: MEETINGS

-2. The first meeting of each semester is scheduled by the Vice-President.
+Subsection B. The first meeting of each semester is scheduled by the Vice President.
 The first meeting of the fall must occur before the third Monday of September; the first meeting of the spring must occur before the first Monday of February.
 The schedule of the remaining Assembly meetings for the semester shall be approved before the first meeting of each semester.

 Standing meetings may be cancelled by a unanimous vote of the Executive Committee or a petition of one-half of the active seats of the Assembly.

-4. A chairperson will preside over each meeting of the Assembly.
-In all cases except those in which the Vice-President has a conflict of interest, he or she shall serve as chair and set the agenda for meetings of the Assembly.
-If the Vice-President does have a conflict of interest on a specific matter, the Attorney General shall chair the meeting while the Assembly conducts business on that specific matter.
+Subsection D. A chairperson will preside over each meeting of the Assembly.
+In all cases except those in which the Vice President has a conflict of interest, he or she shall serve as chair and set the agenda for meetings of the Assembly.
+If the Vice President does have a conflict of interest on a specific matter, the Attorney General shall chair the meeting while the Assembly conducts business on that specific matter.
 If the Attorney General cannot chair due to a conflict of interest, the Assembly shall elect one of its members to serve as chair while conducting business on the specific matter.
 If the Vice President is absent from a meeting, the Executive Committee will select the chair by simple majority vote.

-2. The first recess is between fall and spring semesters and begins at the close of exams for fall semester and the start of classes for spring semester.
+Subsection B. The first recess is between the fall and spring semesters and begins at the close of exams for fall semester and the start of classes for spring semester.

-1. If a particular issue is judged to be time-sensitive, the Executive Committee may call, by a two-thirds majority vote, for a vote of the Assembly in electronic form, such as electronic mail or through a webpage form.
-A petition of one-fourth of all active Members of the General Assembly of the Assembly may also call for an electronic vote of the Assembly.
-All Members of the General Assembly of the Assembly must be notified in writing of the motion by the Executive Secretary.
+Subsection A. If a particular issue is judged to be time-sensitive, the Executive Committee may call, by a two-thirds majority vote, for a vote of the Assembly in electronic form, such as electronic mail or through a web page form.
+A petition of one-fourth of all active Members of the General Assembly may also call for an electronic vote of the Assembly.
+All Members of the General Assembly must be notified in writing of the motion by the Executive Secretary.
 The Members of the General Assembly must have at least one week from the time of notification to complete their vote.
 A vote will be considered to pass if one-half of all active Members of the General Assembly complete the vote and a simple majority of the respondents vote in the affirmative.

 ARTICLE VI: VOTING PROCEDURES